 - (viii) According to the records of the Company examined by us and the information and explanation given to us, during the year the Company has not availed loan from financial institution or bank or debenture holders.
-Accordingly paragraph 3(viii) of the Order is not applicable. - (ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Accordingly, paragraph 3 (ix) of the Order is not applicable. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such instance by the management. - (xi) According to the information and explanations given to us, the Company has not paid/provided any managerial remuneration as on March 31, 2016 and accordingly, paragraph 3 (xi) of the Order is not applicable. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with section 177 and section 188 of the Act where applicable. - The details of related party transactions as required under Ind AS 24, Related Party Disclosures specified under Section 133 of the Act, have been disclosed in the Ind AS financial statements. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence the provision of clause 3(xiv) of the Order is not applicable to the Company. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) According to the information and explanation given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly paragraph 3 (viii) of the Order is not applicable. - (ix) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) and term loan during the year.
+Accordingly paragraph 3 (ix) of the Order is not applicable. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such instance by the management. - (xi) The Company has not paid managerial remuneration.
+Therefore, provision of clause 3(xi) of the Order is not applicable to the Company. - (xii) As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to the provision of Clause 3(xiii) of the Order are not applicable to the Company. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with section 177 and section 188 of the Act where applicable.

+The details of related party transactions as required under Ind AS 24, Related Party Disclosures specified under Section 133 of the Act, have been disclosed in the financial statements.

+- (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence the provision of clause 3(xiv) of the Order is not applicable to the Company. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected to its directors.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+Accordingly, the provisions of Clause 3(xvi) of the Order are not applicable to the Company.

-For Pathak H D & Associates Chartered Accountants Firm's Registration No.107783W
+For Pathak H. D. & Associates Chartered Accountants Firm's Registration No.107783W

-Vishal D. Shah Partner Membership No.119303 Place: Mumbai Date: April 16, 2018
+Vishal D. Shah Partner Membership No.119303

-Annexure - B to Auditor's report
+Annexure - B to Independent Auditor's report

-Annexure to the Independent Auditor's Report referred to in paragraph "10(f)" under the heading "Report on Other Legal and Regulatory Requirements" of our report of even date on the Ind AS financial statements of Reliance Power Transmission Limited for year ended March 31, 2018.
+Annexure to the Independent Auditor's Report referred to in paragraph "11(f)" under the heading "Report on other legal and regulatory requirements" of our report of even date on the financial statements of Reliance Power Transmission Limited for year ended March 31, 2019.

-Report on the Internal Financial Controls Over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls with reference to Financial Statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of Reliance Power Transmission Limited ("the Company") as of March 31, 2018 in conjunction with our audit of the Ind AS financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to the financial statements of Reliance Power Transmission Limited ("the Company") as of March 31, 2019 in conjunction with our audit of the financial statements of the Company for the year ended on that date.